Table of Contents

 We’d like to approach each topic with an emphasis on our own feelings evoked by the topic, article, or issue.
 As much as possible, we hope that we all bring in our own clinical material, reactions, thinking.

 Our interest is to allow us to develop and expand our sense of what it means to be working with an older population.
 What are the primary concerns of the elderly?
 What are the major obstacles in our working with them?
 What are the benefits and joys of being with them?
 What questions come to mind?
 Does our usual way of thinking about development fit or are there better models?
 How can we grow in working with the elderly?
 What does the transference and countertransference look like?
 How does culture, race, disability etc. affect our patients and our own attitudes toward the elderly?
 What is mutative in working with this population?
 We are equally interested in considering our own reactions to aging and ultimately our own death.
-In all of this our aim is to have us expand our own vision of what it means to be an elderly analyst and to be an analyst to the elderly.
+Our aim is to have us expand our own vision of what it means to be an elderly analyst and to be an analyst to the elderly.

 The Process of the Course